luzai/opt18/main.md

 $w=\frac{\sum_i (x_i - \bar{x}) (d_i - \bar{d}) }{\sum_i (x_i - \bar{x} )^2 }$

 , where an $\bar{x}$ indicates the mean

+### Analytic solution approaches

+- Solve one equation for $b$ in terms of $w$
+    - Substitute into other equation, solve for $w$
+    - Substitute solution for $w$ back into equation for $b$
+- Setup system of equations in matrix notation
+    - Solve matrix equation
+- Rewrite problem in matrix form
+    - Compute matrix gradient
+    - Solve for $w$

 ### Linear regression in matrix notation